KnpLabs/KnpBundles/README.markdown

     php app/console rabbitmq:consumer update_bundle

-Note that you will need a functional rabbitmq server − but that's damn easy to install.
+Note that you will need a functional rabbitmq server − Follow the instructions in [this page](http://www.rabbitmq.com/download.html) to install it.

 ### Populate document collections from GitHub